-- a.
-Engage with stakeholders (e.g., public, other healthcare providers, policymakers) about the role of family planning in public health and health policy - b.
+- b.
 Engage with the work of professional organizations that advocate for health policy in contraception and abortion - c.
 Demonstrate the knowledge and skills to advocate for equitable access to reproductive health services

-Ethics and Professionalism
+- 1. Ethics and Professionalism - a.

-- a.
 Systematically engage in practice review to identify health disparities - b.
 When engaged in shared clinical decision making, incorporate patient, family, and cultural considerations in making treatment recommendations - c.
 When providing care for patients, consider psychological, sexual, and social implications of various treatment options

 - a.
 Systematically analyze the practice for safety improvements (e.g., root cause analysis) - b.
 Systematically engage in practice reviews for safety improvements (e.g., root cause analysis) - c.
 Incorporate the standard use of procedural briefings, "time outs," and debriefings in clinical practice - d.
 Participate in the review of sentinel events, reportable events, and near misses - e.
-Implement universal protocols (e.g., bundles, checklists) to help ensure patient safety

-3. Interpersonal and Communication Skills
+Implement universal protocols (e.g., bundles, checklists) to help ensure patient safety - 3.
+Interpersonal and Communication Skills - a.

-- a.
 Communicate to patient and family regarding adverse outcomes and medical errors - b.
 Demonstrate sensitivity and responsiveness when communicating with a diverse patient population, including but not limited to diversity in gender, age, culture, race, religion, disabilities, and sexual orientation - c.
-Provide comprehensive information when referring patients to other professionals

-4. Systems-based Practice
+Provide comprehensive information when referring patients to other professionals - 4.
+Systems-based Practice - a.

-- a.
 Incorporate considerations of cost awareness and risk-benefit analysis in patient care - b.
-Provide care with multidisciplinary teams to promote patient safety and optimize patient outcomes

-5. Practice-based Learning and Improvement

-- a.
-Design or participate in practice or hospital quality improvement activities - Evidence-based Medicine
+Provide care with multidisciplinary teams to promote patient safety and optimize patient outcomes - 5.
+Practice-based Learning and Improvement - a.
+Design or participate in practice or hospital quality improvement activities - Evidence-based Medicine - a.

-- a.
 Incorporate evidence-based practices and national guidelines to improve practice patterns and outcomes - b.
 Implement evidence-based protocols to enhance recovery after surgery (ERAS)